 Sprinkle chips and halves over desserts, particularly sundaes and other ice cream based recipes.

-They are widely used in confectionery, as an addition to biscuits, sweets and cakes.
+They widely used in confectionery, as an addition to biscuits, sweets, and cakes.

 Macadamia butter is gluten free and rich in protein.
-Advice in gluten-sensitive individuals to prepare sandwiches, salad dressings, sauces, etc.
+It recommended in gluten-sensitive individuals to prepare sandwiches, salad dressings, sauces, etc.

 <<-Back to Nuts nutrition from Macadamia nut.
 Please visit here for an impressive list of healthy nuts and seeds with complete illustrations of their nutrition facts and health benefits.

 Click here to visit very informative pages on:-

 2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.